What's On

 Have a read of Skills Exchange Programme participant Zikora’s blog post, reflecting on her experience of taking part in the programme.

-Participants will get to work with creative professionals in a range of arts spaces, from recording studios to galleries, they’ll develop new skills, contacts and ideas to help them get a job that they love.
+Participants worked with creative professionals in a range of arts spaces, from recording studios to galleries, they developed new skills, contacts and ideas to help them get a job that they love.

-This is not a programme for people who want to act, sing or dance.
-It’s for those who want to make things and shape things, from behind a sound desk or a sewing machine or a computer.
-It’s also for people who want to produce, curate, direct or choreograph and want to find out how other specialisms work.
-(This is not an exhaustive list, you could be a florist who wants to move into make-up design or you could be a student who doesn’t know what they want to do yet but think it might be something creative).
+This was not a programme for people who want to act, sing or dance.
+It was for those who want to make things and shape things, from behind a sound desk or a sewing machine or a computer.
+It was also for people who want to produce, curate, direct or choreograph and want to find out how other specialisms work.
+(This is not an exhaustive list, they could be a florist who wants to move into make-up design or a student who doesn’t know what they want to do yet but think it might be something creative).

-The programme will be shaped by the selected participants.
-You’ll be encouraged to step outside of your specialism and try new things.
-Explore creative sectors new to you.
-The programme encourages a multi-disciplinary approach.
+The programme was be shaped by the selected participants.
+They were encouraged to step outside of their specialism and try new things.
+The programme encouraged a multi-disciplinary approach.

 The participants will meet musicians from AudioActive, theatre makers Suzy Wilson, Rob Watt and David Rosenberg, visual artist Sarah Maple, and work with professionals from the National Theatre, Creative Pod and many more.

-Each recipient will be paid £14 per hour up to £2000 to take part in the project.
+Each recipient was be paid £14 per hour up to £2000 to take part in the project.

 A person sits cross legged on a studio stage with soft blue lighting, they are looking at a book.
 Behind them is a screen with a projection of a court room.